-The cumulative analysis considers the effects of OCS oil- and gas-related impact-producing factors along with non-OCS oil- and gas-related impact-producing factors that may occur and adversely affect economic factors in the same general area of the WPA proposed action.
+The cumulative analysis considers the effects of OCS oil- and gas-related impact-producing factors along with non-OCS oil- and gas-related impact-producing factors that may occur and adversely affect economic factors in the same general area of a WPA proposed action.
 The expected economic impacts of the OCS oil and gas industry were estimated using the mathematical model MAG-PLAN to determine the direct, indirect, and induced employment arising from a particular scenario for oil and gas exploration and development activities (i.e., drilling, platform installations, and structure removals).
-The WPA proposed action would not cause employment effects of >0.1 percent in any EIA along the Gulf Coast.
+A WPA proposed action would not cause employment effects of >0.1 percent in any EIA along the Gulf Coast.
 Oil spills can cause a number of disruptions to local economies; however, small- to medium-sized spills should have localized, temporary impacts.
-A low-probability catastrophic spill, which is not part of the

-WPA proposed action and not likely expected to occur, would have more noticeable impacts to the economy.
+A low-probability catastrophic spill, which is not part of a WPA proposed action and not likely expected, would have more noticeable impacts to the economy.
 However, the likelihood of another spill of this scale is quite low.
-A detailed analysis of a low-probability catastrophic spill can be found in Appendix A.
+A detailed analysis of a low-probability catastrophic spill can be found in Appendix B.

-Non-OCS oil- and gas-related impact-producing factors that can affect economic trends in economic areas in the Gulf of Mexico region include State oil and gas activities, commercial, military, recreation/tourism (refer to Chapter 4.1.1.18), and numerous other offshore and coastal activities.
-To estimate the cumulative impacts to economic factors from non-OCS oil- and gas-related impact-producing factors, BOEM employs the economic and demographic projections from Woods & Poole Economics, Inc. (2015); these projections are discussed in Chapter 4.1.1.20.2.
+Non-OCS oil- and gas-related impact-producing factors that can affect economic trends in economic areas in the Gulf of Mexico region include commercial, military, recreation/tourism (refer to Chapter 4.1.1.18), and numerous other offshore and coastal activities.
+To estimate the cumulative impacts to economic factors from non-OCS oil- and gas-related impact-producing factors, BOEM employs the economic and demographic projections from Woods & Poole Economics, Inc. (2014).
 These projections are based on local, regional, and national trend data, as well as likely changes to local, regional, and national economic and demographic conditions.
 Therefore, the projections include employment associated with the continuation of current patterns in OCS oil- and gas-related leasing activity, as well as the continuation of trends in other industries important to the region.
 For example, these forecasts include the contributions of State oil and gas activities, renewable energy activities, coastal land use, and tourism-related activities.

-The cumulative impacts of the WPA proposed action would be determined by the expected path of the economy and by the expected progression of the OCS oil and gas industry in upcoming years.
-The expected path of the overall economy is projected using the data provided by Woods & Poole Economics, Inc. (2015).
+The cumulative impacts of a WPA proposed action would be determined by the expected path of the economy and by the expected progression of the OCS oil and gas industry in upcoming years.
+The expected path of the overall economy is projected using the data provided by Woods & Poole Economics, Inc. (2014).
 The expected economic impacts of the OCS oil and gas industry in upcoming years are estimated using the mathematical model MAG-PLAN.
-The cumulative impacts of the WPA proposed action to the economies along the Gulf Coast are expected to be relatively small.
+The cumulative impacts of a WPA proposed action to the economies along the Gulf Coast are expected to be relatively small.

-New Information Available Since Publication of the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, WPA 238/246/248 Supplemental EIS, and WPA 246/248 Supplemental EIS
+New Information Available Since Publication of the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS